phone/snowreport/README.md

 They do what you think.
 Add them with e.g. `curl -L http://localhost:4001/v2/keys/snowreport/mysql/user -XPUT -d value="snowreport"`

-Exercise the program with `go test -v`
+Exercise the program with `go test -v`.
+There should be plenty of explanatory output.